-My research explores human mate selection and the perception of physical attractiveness in an evolutionary psychology context.
+My research also explores human mate selection and the perception of physical attractiveness in an evolutionary psychology context.
 One of the most fundamental problems for any organism is mate selection.
-It is vitally important that we are sensitive to the physical cues that honestly signal that one individual is more desirable (i.e. fitter and with a better reproductive potential) than another, and use them to choose the partner who is most likely to enhance our chances of successful reproduction.
+In evolutionary terms it is important that we are sensitive to the physical cues that honestly signal that one individual is more desirable (i.e. fitter and with a better reproductive potential) than another, and use these cues to choose the partner who is most likely to enhance our chances of successful reproduction.
 My research has focussed on the visual cues on which these judgements are based, and how environment and context may alter these judgements.

 Fran Cormack, Joanne Emery, Hannah George, Huw Golledge, Alistair Gray, Katie Green, Doug Maisey, Sue Mason, Katy Smith, Nicki Turnill & Matt Walker

-Danielle McCutcheon, Josephine Mo, Camilla Munton, Nagamani Pathakota, Andrew Ply & Katy Smith
+Alexandra Houston, Jessica Long, Renske Herrema, Danielle McCutcheon, Josephine Mo, Camilla Munton, Nagamani Pathakota, Andrew Ply, Katy Smith & Xueija Zhang